 Estates Code §1251.001 permits the appointment of a temporary guardian for individuals whose person or estate requires the immediate appointment of a guardian.
 The court appoints a temporary guardian with powers limited to those required by the case circumstances.

 The application for temporary guardianship requests only the powers and duties necessary to protect the ward and his or her estate from imminent danger.
-HHSC Guardianship Services seeks a temporary guardianship in appropriate cases after conducting minimal assessment.
+HHSC OGS seeks a temporary guardianship in appropriate cases after conducting minimal assessment.

-For the steps to complete an emergency referral to HHSC, see 4783.1 Procedure for Emergency Referrals to HHSC Guardianship Services During an Emergency Order for Protective Services (EOPS).
+For the steps to complete an emergency referral to HHSC, see 4783.1 Procedure for Emergency Referrals to HHSC Office of Guardianship Services During an Emergency Order for Protective Services (EOPS).